Pima County Public Library

 To set forth the conditions, procedures and responsibilities for use of the library's computers by the public.
 To set forth the conditions, procedures and responsibilities for public access to the Library's Internet services.
 To outline the consequences for inappropriate or illegal use of the Library's computers and Internet networks.

-General Computer Use
+A. General Computer Use